secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 [secvisogram](https://github.com/secvisogram/secvisogram/) react application
 but also every other external system that is able to access a REST API.

-The client uses the system to add, edit, delete and review CSAF-Documents.
+The client uses the system to add, edit, delete and review CSAF documents.
 It should be possible for the editor to export CSAF documents to Markdown, HTML or PDF.
-The Client could add comments to the whole CSAF document or parts of it.
+The client could add comments to the whole CSAF document or parts of it.
 Comments could be answered by other editors.
-All Changes are tracked by the system.
+All changes to documents are tracked by the system.

 #### Roles